On the beach at St Alban’s / Photo by Candice Walsh

 The town is overgrown with alders.
 My path to the old Catholic school has disappeared.
 My friends and I used to chug beers on that path before we all graduated high school and moved away.

 This year, 28 new homes have been built, and plans are set for a multimillion-dollar government building.
-The marsh across from our house is being drained to facilitate a new road, and a cul-de-sac for more houses.
+The marsh across from our house is being drained to facilitate a new road and a cul-de-sac for more houses.
 Who in their right minds would build a house here, six hours from the nearest city, a million years away from good healthcare?
 Travelling halfway across Canada is more bearable than a trip home.

 The next evening I run into an old classmate, Kyle.
 Not yet graduated from University, he and his brother have bought a modern two-storey house among the trees for less than $40,000.
 They have invested in a tourism business, taking wanderers around the bay for overnight camping trips, windsurfing lessons, and explorations of the many untouched beaches and coves.
 Around the wind-beaten, freezing coast of southern Newfoundland, Kyle has perfected surfing.

 Surprisingly, the pub is filled with people in their twenties and early thirties.
-A cluster of older people stare at me as I approach the bar for a drink.
+A cluster of older people stares at me as I approach the bar for a drink.
 “Judging by your red hair, you must be a Walsh,” says one man, leaning forward, and his hands gripping his beer.

 One can only remain without an identity for so long.